United Way of Frederick County funds the most effective local projects that return measurable outcomes.

 The Housing Authority's "Early Learning for Sustained Success" project receive funding to decrease toxic stress in families and enrich the lives of kindergarten through second graders through quality learning programs.

 The Literacy Council of Frederick County will help families develop literacy and English language skills that will allow parents of young children to be partners in their child's early development and school readiness.

 The Mental Health Association will receive funding for crisis services which will aim to improve the mental health of county residents and increase connections to needed services.
 The goal is to improve behavioral health and to prepare individuals for careers.

 In partnership with Monocacy Health Partners' Dental Clinic, the Religious Coalition provides all eligible clients with affordable, high-quality, emergency and preventive dental care.

-The CI Grant supports the New Horizons program which helps homeless youth complete a Frederick County Public School education, and not only attain the skills to succeed also maintain the skills, resources and self-confidence to transition to a productive next stage of life.
+The CI Grant supports the New Horizons program, which helps homeless youth complete a Frederick County Public School education, and not only attain the skills to succeed but also maintain the skills, resources, and self-confidence to transition to a productive next stage of life.

 Do you want to be one of our partner agencies?

 If you meet the eligibility criteria, we invite you to apply to receive a UWFC grant!